St Lawrence's Church, York: History

 The parish was united with that of St Nicholas after that church was destroyed in the Siege of York.
-St Lawrence was also severely damaged, but was rebuilt at the Restoration, and silver and furniture from c.
-1669 remain.
+St Lawrence was also severely damaged, but was rebuilt at the Restoration, and silver and furniture from around 1669 remain.
 Sir John Vanbrugh married Henrietta Maria Yarburgh here on a snowy day in 1719.
 The churchyard contains the 1830 Rigg Memorial – built by public subscription for six children who died in a boating accident, with an epitaph by James Montgomery – and the 1820 'medicine pot' memorial to Dr Oswald Allen (who ran the York Dispensary charity) and his wife.
 These monuments, together with the tower, are Grade I listed.

-The old church was demolished in 1881–83 to build a much larger building, the second-largest religious building in York after York Minster.
+The old church was demolished between 1881 and 1883 to build a much larger building, the second-largest religious building in York after York Minster.
 It is the leading work of J. B. Hall of Canterbury.
 The first incumbent was Robert Crosthwaite, who would later be appointed as inaugural Bishop of Beverley, and to whom a memorial plaque may be found in the church's sanctuary.

-The spire was added in 1891–3, with an illuminated clock given in memory of his parents by Alderman Robert Fawcett.
-The church contains the elaborate c.
-1400 font, moved from the old church.
+The spire was added from 1891 to 1893, with an illuminated clock given in memory of his parents by Alderman Robert Fawcett.
+The church contains the elaborate font from about 1400, moved from the old church.
 Much of the stained glass was produced by the Knowles family of Stonegate, including the recently restored east window.
 There is a very unusual and large art deco First World War memorial window depicting the Somme battlefield, the city of York, and a knight and grail cup, designed in 1929 by Joan Fulleylove.
 The chancel area was remodelled by Robert 'Mousey' Thompson of Kilburn as a Second World War memorial.
 The church has otherwise been little altered.

 The tower of the old church is designated as a Grade I listed building, and as part of a scheduled monument which includes the buried remains of the medieval church and majority of its burial ground.
 The 19th-century church is Grade II listed.

-Fr.
-Adam Romanis, who became Vicar in 2020, retired from the post in August 2024.

 Bells

-The church was given a set of 8 bells hung for change ringing in 1999, by the bellringers of York, to mark the millennium.
+The church was given a set of eight bells hung for change ringing in 1999, by the bellringers of York, to mark the millennium.
 They were all cast (in 1947, 1988, and 1999 respectively), and hung together, by John Taylor & Co, of Loughborough.
 These are rung by the St Lawrence Society of Change Ringers.
 Four of the bells formerly hung in Charrington's Brewery, London.
 The bells were all 'christened' on Easter Day of 1999 after the historic dedications of religious houses within the modern parish: (treble-tenor) St Helen, St Edward the Confessor, St Andrew, All Hallows, St Catherine, St Michael, St Nicholas, St Laurence.